cuogne/Socket-ParallelDownloader/README.md

-# Socket - MultiThreaded File Transfer with Python
+# Socket - MultiThreaded File Transfer with Python using TCP and UDP.
-> A project about Socket of Computer Networking in HCMUS
+> A project about Socket of Subject CSC10008 - Computer Networking in HCMUS

 ## Introduction to The Project
-- This project is about transferring files between the server and the client using sockets and multithreading in Python.
+- This project is about transferring files between the server and the client using sockets and multithreading in Python using TCP and UDP.
 - The server will store the files in the `resources` directory, server will also store the information of the files that client can download from server to client in the `text.txt` file.

 - The client connects to the server and receives the list of files from the server `(text.txt)`, displaying them on the screen.